graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 #### A. The Guild's Ecosystem: Rationale for the Technology Stack

 The Guild is a collective of open-source developers who maintain many of the most critical libraries in the GraphQL JavaScript ecosystem.
-Their philosophy of modular, unopinionated, and spec-compliant tools makes their libraries a perfect fit for building this general-purpose migration pipeline.
+Their philosophy of modular, unopinionated, and spec-compliant tools makes their libraries a good fit for building this general-purpose migration pipeline.

 *   **GraphQL Tools (`@graphql-tools/`)**: This "swiss army knife" provides the essential, low-level primitives for programmatically interacting with GraphQL.
 Its `loadSchema` and `loadDocuments` functions are central to the extractor's ability to reliably ingest the source schema and queries.
 *   **GraphQL Mesh**: While not used in the initial version of this pipeline, GraphQL Mesh is a powerful tool for composing disparate data sources (REST, gRPC, databases) into a federated GraphQL schema.
 Future iterations of this data interchange framework could use Mesh as a powerful, declarative extractor component.